dodyg/practical-aspnetcore/projects/5-0/orleans/rss-reader-3/README.md

-# RSS Reader with Reminder with subscription list
+# RSS Reader with Reminder + Subscription list

 This is a simple RSS reader that uses two storage, one for storing a feed source and another for storing feed results.
 You can keep refreshing your browser and the RSS Reader will display the latest results whenever they are available.
+It also logs the result of every RSS feed that got fetch regularly using Orleans reminder.

 - Make sure you have redis installed and running.
 - Run the app using `dotnet run`.